Parliament wants to know if you would choo-choo-choose to travel by train

 Parliament's Transport and Infrastructure select committee has opened an inquiry into "inter-regional passenger rail" in New Zealand.

-Te Huia served 7609 passengers in July 2022, nearly double the number the same month last year, which was 3909 - the train is currently benefiting from the half-price fares policy.
+Te Huia served 7609 passengers last month, nearly double the 3909 the same month last year - the train is currently benefiting from the half-price fares policy.

 The committee wants to look at "potential rail expansions and investment in specific areas" like Tauranga and the lower North Island.

-Tauranga has recently looked at passenger links between the city and Auckland and Hamilton.
+Tauranga has recently looked at passenger links between it and Auckland and Hamilton.

-"Now we've got the network back to an acceptable standard, we can consider how rail can be integrated into our regional transport network and how we can increase usage," he said.
+"Now we've got the network back to an acceptable standard, we can consider how rail can be integrated into our regional transport network and how we can increase use," he said.

-Green Party transport spokeswoman Julie Anne Genter noted her party was the only party in Parliament to campaign on interregional rail at the last election.
+Green Party transport spokeswoman Julie Anne Genter noted only her party campaigned on inter-regional rail at the last election.

 "As the only party that campaigned on a long-term investment policy to revitalise and develop regional passenger rail, we are thrilled to have a cross-party Select Committee Inquiry into the topic.